ibm-cloud-docs/assistant/dialog-call-action.md

 A dialog node in a dialog skill can call an action in an actions skill to perform a task and then return to the dialog.
 The actions skill that you want to call must be added to the same assistant to which your dialog skill is added.
 {: shortdesc}

-The actions skill feature is being offered as a beta feature.
-The feature might be unstable, might change frequently, and might be discontinued with short notice.
-This beta feature also might not provide the same level of performance or compatibility that generally available features provide and is not intended for use in a production environment.
-{: important}

 From a single dialog node, you can make a call to either a webhook or an actions skill, not both.
 Choose the approach that best suits your needs: